KevinBatdorf/code-block-pro/readme.txt

 == Description ==

 Show off your beautiful code, don't just display it!
-This block plugin provides you with a code block editor that runs your code directly through the same rendering engine that is used by the popular VS Code editor.
-This block provides fast, native, code highlighting that renders perfectly in any language and theme supported by VS Code.
+This block plugin provides you with a code editor that runs your code directly through the same rendering engine that is used by the popular VS Code editor.
+This block provides fast, native, code highlighting that renders perfectly in your favorite programming language using popular VS Code themes.

 Beautiful syntax highlighting that makes sense.